 Love Lives Bot, 2018—forever

-where does love live? at times, on piles
+where does love live? on occasion, close to fries

 The Love Lives Bot is a tiny Twitter-based robot that tracks & shares past, present, & future locations where love resides.
 Part pixel & part poetry, the Love Lives Bot is a digital art installation built by Topaz Winters using generative grammar that spins computer code into the odd, the tragic, & the beautiful.
 The bot dances on the boundary between programming & human language, learns from its mistakes, & incorporates DM'ed & replied suggestions from readers into its future tweets.
 All those yearning for love need search no more.
 She's right here.
 She's awake.
 She's waiting for you with open arms.

 The Love Lives Bot has 300 Twitter followers & growing, & has inspired the creation of another Twitter bot, Caroline Grand-Clement's Things Are Poetry Bot.

 “The Love Lives Bot is a cozy place, a bot full of feelings and thoughts, and something every one of us might need at some point in our lives.
 It is an unconditionally hopeful reminder of how full of love the world is—in the places that mean everything to us, but also in the places we would never think of.”